AntaresSimulatorTeam/Antares_Simulator/docs/user-guide/04-migration-guides.md

 - "modulation" timeseries => input/links/<link 1>/prepro/<link 2>_mod_{direct, indirect}.txt, 8760x1 values each in [0, 1]
 - number of TS to generate => generaldata.ini/General/nbtimeserieslinks (unsigned int, default value 1)

-Add bool argument to optionally load time-series.
-This bool is false (default value) in antares-solver, and true in antares-ts-generator.
-Parameters are loaded in any case.-

 ## v9.1.0